jun521ju/PETS2020_Web_Tracking/WTPatrol/README.md

 * 6. Now you should have the correct envrionment configured on your Ubuntu 18.04, open Firefox from Terminal with command ``firefox``
 * 7. Drag the ``WTPatrol.xpi`` into Firefox, it will be automatically installed and will run after restarting your Firefox as prompted.

-### Part B. Configuration on the mobile Environment(Android 8)
+### Part B. Configuration on the mobile Environment
-* 1. Download and install Firefox for Android 53 from our Google Drive (the Firefox used in our study):
+* 1. Download and install Firefox for Android 53 from our Google Drive:
  ``https://drive.google.com/open?id=197VeXUxsrfD-p9D_bRn1X4OMgRWfERmk``
 * 2. Once installed, manulaly grant the file access permission in Android app setting
 * 3. Open Firefox and set ``xpinstall.signatures.required`` to ``false`` in the about:config page